Our Vision, Mission, Principles, and Code of Conduct

 We agree that, regardless of our particular backgrounds and fields of expertise, we support the following principles in all our work to achieve our Mission:

-1. Involvement of PLHIV
+1. Involvement of PLHIV;

-2. Human rights
+2. Human rights;

-We encourage the active participation of, inclusion of the perspectives of, and candid discussions about:
+We encourage the active participation of, inclusion of the perspectives of and candid discussions about:

-5. Gender equality
+5. Gender equity;

-6. Evidence informed
+6. Evidence informed.

 We agree that, while working together as a Delegation to achieve our Mission, we: